 - Please describe yourself as a Citizen Leader.
 Include how you connect your leadership strengths to what you're passionate about and what kind of skills and knowledge you want to improve.
-Also include what levers you feel you can push to help make change happen. - Think about past and current movements (e.g. civil rights, Black Lives Matter, women's, MeToo, LGBTQ, immigration, climate) and people within those movements who you think are Citizen Leaders.
-How have those movements and leaders influenced your own thinking and actions around solving pressing social and political issues? - How do you define and/or think about equity and inclusion, and what do they mean for you as a Citizen Leader?
-How do you, or will you, leverage your citizen leadership towards action around racial justice and antiracism? - Briefly describe a time when you worked on a social issue or problem.
+Also include what levers you feel you can push to help make change happen. - Think about past and current movements (e.g. civil rights, Black Lives Matter, women's, MeToo, LGBTQ, immigration, climate justice) and people within those movements who you think are Citizen Leaders.
+How have those movements and leaders influenced your own thinking and actions around solving pressing social and political issues? - The Segal Program holds pursuing equity, inclusion, and racial justice as a core value.
+Please share how these values are entwined in your life and leadership.
+How do you, or will you, leverage your leadership towards action around racial justice and antiracism?
+What would you like to share about your own antiracism journey? - Briefly describe a time when you worked on a social issue or problem.
 What was your vision?
 What resources (e.g. people, personal) did you bring to bear on the issue?
 Looking back, what lessons, tools, and/or skills were learned or strengthened as a result of this experience? - Either thinking more about your experience above, or another time, describe a time you were not meeting a goal: How did you realize this, and how did you change course to improve the outcome? - Why are you interested in and committed to being part of a lifelong network focused on leadership development?
 In what ways can the Segal Program help you accomplish your goals as a Citizen Leader?
 How do you imagine wanting to stay involved over time, both giving to and receiving from the Network? - (Optional) Are there any other important pieces of information that you would like to share that you feel the Selections Committee should consider when reviewing your application?
 Please keep any responses brief.